AP FACT CHECK: Fed gov't overstates claims of auto safety

 THE FACTS: These claims overstate the safety benefits.
 While newer vehicles are safer due to better engineering and safety features such as more air bags, automatic emergency braking and blind spot detection, auto safety experts say the difference between vehicles made 10 years ago and now isn't that huge, and the number of lives saved can't really be calculated.

 Decade-old vehicles have anti-lock brakes and electronic stability control which stop drivers from losing control, two major safety advances.
-Also, experts say it's tough to make a case that a few miles per gallon decrease in mileage would deter people from driving.
 And vehicles with reduced mass actually can be safer because newer metals can be stronger than heavier steel.

 "The car I traded in two cars ago already had anti-lock brakes and electronic stability control, said Giorgio Rizzoni, an engineering professor and director of the Center for Automotive Research at Ohio State University.
 "From a safety perspective, I'm not sure that they're significantly, really vigorously less safe than they are today."